-On the 1st Wednesday of each month we will gather for a Zoom discussion.
+On the 1st Wednesday of each month (the 2st Wednesday is the gola, but due to scheduling conflicts with speakers, we may need to move to an alternate Wednesday) we will gather for a Zoom discussion.
 Bring your lunch and chat about a book, movie or podcast that focuses on the issue of race.
 Some meetings we'll have a speaker lead the discussion so those chats may be a bit longer.
 This is not mandatory, but we do hope to get enough people to join the conversation and have a good discussion.

 September 2, 2020 @ 12:30 pm- 1:00 pm